sourcemeta/blaze/README.markdown

   nano-second range, making it a perfect fit for low-latency gateways and validation of large datasets

+- **Single-Threaded:** Blaze evaluation is single-threaded by design.
+In servers and gateways, parallelism naturally occurs across requests.
+Each incoming validation gets its own thread, scaling across all cores with zero coordination overhead.
+Parallelising a single evaluation across multiple cores _may look faster in isolation_, but monopolises resources and degrades both throughput and tail latency under concurrent load

 - **Compliance:** Blaze achieves a 100% compliance score in the official [Bowtie](https://bowtie.report/#/implementations/cpp-blaze) benchmark, while popular validators like [AJV](https://bowtie.report/#/implementations/js-ajv)